 Abstract and keywords: The page following the title page must include an abstract of no more than 150 words, and below the abstract, 4-5 keywords.

-Methodology reporting: In addition to the text, authors are required to submit in a separate file stimulus materials, including the verbatim wording (translated if necessary) of all independent and dependent variable instructions, manipulations, and measures.
+Methods reporting: In addition to the manuscript text, authors are required to submit in a separate file stimulus materials, including the verbatim wording of all independent and dependent variable instructions, manipulations, and measures.
+[If the research was conducted in a language other than English, the stimulus file can use the original language, as long as the manuscript itself provides sufficient detail for reviewers and readers to evaluate the presented research.]
 If the article is published, this appendix will be made available on-line.

 Result reporting: Data-based submissions must a) report effect sizes and 95% confidence intervals for primary findings in each study and b) address issues of sample size and consequent issues of power in each study or, in the case of multiple-study articles, in the context of evaluating the overall case for the reliability of the primary findings.

 Ethical Practices verification: Corresponding authors of submitted papers must verify that a) the same or substantially similar manuscript has not been simultaneously submitted for consideration by another journal; b) the same or substantially similar manuscript has not already been published in whole or part ; c) data collection complied with current APA Ethical Principles of Psychologists and Code of Conduct; and d) the raw data and related coding information underlying all findings of empirically-based publications will be shared consistent with SPSP’s (2013) Data Sharing Policy.

 Any inquiries regarding manuscript submission may be directed to the editor, Duane Wegener, at email@example.com.

 Please address all nonmember subscription correspondence to the publisher: